 Proof of age, identity and eligibility may be requested.
 BBC Studios’ decision as to the eligibility of individual entrants will be final and no correspondence will be entered into.

 2. All entries must be the original work of the entrant and must not infringe the rights of any other party.
 BBC Studios accepts no liability if entrants ignore these rules and entrants agree to fully indemnify BBC Studios against any claims by any third party arising from any breach of these rules.

 3. If the submitted script has been through a development process with a production company, agent, training scheme etc. then this must be declared in the entry application accompanying your script.

-5. The BBC reserves the right not to read the candidate’s application if the candidate and/or submission is in breach of any of these terms and conditions and/or fails to meet the eligibility criteria.
+5. BBC Studios reserves the right not to read the candidate’s application if the candidate and/or submission is in breach of any of these terms and conditions and/or fails to meet the eligibility criteria.